BlackCatCo/JTWEB/README.md

 For example, if one would like to send a string, I would have to specify the size of this string because the receiver would not know.
 I could also supply an end character (0x00 or '\0'; in other words, just a byte equal to zero) but for this case I do not see a purpose for that because I will already be supplying the size.

-Think of an example buffer like this:
+Think of an example string buffer like this:

 `[ 05, 00, 'H', 'e', 'l', 'l', 'o' ]`